-We currently manufacture our security and inspection systems domestically in California and North Carolina, and internationally in Malaysia and the United Kingdom.
+We currently manufacture our security and inspection systems domestically in California, Colorado and North Carolina, and internationally in Malaysia and the United Kingdom.
 We currently manufacture our patient monitoring, diagnostic cardiology and anesthesia systems domestically in Washington and internationally in China.
-We currently manufacture our optoelectronic devices and provide electronics manufacturing services domestically in California, Massachusetts, Mississippi, New Jersey and Florida, and internationally in India, Indonesia, Malaysia and Singapore.
+We currently manufacture our optoelectronic devices and provide electronics manufacturing services domestically in California, Massachusetts, Mississippi, New Jersey and Florida, and internationally in India, Indonesia, Malaysia and Singapore, with plans to consolidate the manufacturing services of our Massachusetts location into our other locations in fiscal 2014.
 Most of our high volume, labor intensive manufacturing and assembly activities are performed at our facilities in India, Indonesia and Malaysia.
 Since most of our customers are located in the United States, Europe and Asia, our ability to manufacture products in these markets and provide follow-on service from offices located in these regions is an important component of our global strategy.